sinsoio1/sinso-docs/docs/Install/quickInstallation.md

 # Download Address

-You can click the following link to access the Quick Installer. exe file:
+You can click the link bellow to download

 Ubuntu 20.04 :